Murder Mystery Game AI

 Professional binding transforms loose pages into case files.
 The folder method feels most authentic: insert printed pages into cardstock folders or report covers and add a label to the folder front with case number and suspect name.
 Alternatively, staple pages in the upper left corner with two staples for durability, or use metal brads through holes for a police-file aesthetic.

-Assemble files 2-3 days before your party to catch printing errors and allow time for reprints:
+Assemble files a few days before your party to catch printing errors and allow time for reprints:

 Key Fact: 80lb cardstock provides the ideal balance between professional appearance and reasonable printing costs.